Protecting multimodal large language models against misleading visualizations: Methodology

 \subsection{Implementation details}

+\paragraph{Metrics} The evaluation of QA accuracy depends on the question type.
+For MCQs and rank questions, we evaluate the exact match.
+For free-text questions, which all expect numerical answers, we use a relaxed accuracy with a 5\% tolerance threshold, following the standard ChartQA setup \citep{masry-etal-2022-chartqa}.
+For ChartQA, we report the scores established in prior benchmark studies \citep{chen2024internvl,lu2024ovisstructuralembeddingalignment}.

-We conduct experiments with 19 MLLMs on a machine with two A100 GPUs, including 11 open-weight MLLMs from the Llava-Next \citep{10655294}, Qwen2VL \citep{wang2024qwen2}, Ovis1.6 \citep{lu2024ovisstructuralembeddingalignment}, and InternVL2.5 \citep{chen2024expanding} families.
-Additionally, we include five commercial models, GPT4 and GPT4o \citep{openai2023gpt4}, Gemini-1.5-flash and -pro \citep{google2024gemini}, and Claude-3.5-sonnet \citep{claude2024}, as well as three open-weight MLLMs specialized in chart understanding: Llava-Chart-Instruct \citep{10670526}, TinyChart \citep{zhang-etal-2024-tinychart}, and ChartGemma \citep{masry-etal-2025-chartgemma}.
+\paragraph{Models} We conduct experiments with 19 MLLMs released in 2023-2024 on a machine with two A100 GPUs, including 11 open-weight MLLMs from the Llava-Next \citep{10655294}, Qwen2VL \citep{wang2024qwen2}, Ovis1.6 \citep{lu2024ovisstructuralembeddingalignment}, and InternVL2.5 \citep{chen2024expanding} families.
+We also include five commercial models, GPT4 and GPT4o \citep{openai2023gpt4}, Gemini-1.5-flash and -pro \citep{google2024gemini}, and Claude-3.5-sonnet \citep{claude2024}, as well as three open-weight MLLMs specialized in chart understanding: Llava-Chart-Instruct \citep{10670526}, TinyChart (using the Direct approach) \citep{zhang-etal-2024-tinychart}, and ChartGemma \citep{masry-etal-2025-chartgemma}.
 Qwen2.5-7B \citep{yang2024qwen2} serves as the LLM for table-based QA and visualization redrawing.
 We use the transformers library \citep{wolf-etal-2020-transformers} to access all open-weight models.
 All prompts are provided in Appendix \ref{sec:prompts}.
 We set the temperature to 0.
 Following the standard ChartQA evaluation setup, all (M)LLMs are prompted in zero-shot.

-We use the Direct approach for TinyChart \citep{zhang-etal-2024-tinychart}.
+\paragraph{Random baseline} We compare the MLLMs against a random baseline.
+Its accuracy is 1/n for an MCQ with n choices, 0 for free-text, and 1/n! for ranking with n items.